Google Meet

 Google Meet is a video communication service developed by Google.
 It is one of two apps that constitute the replacement for Google Hangouts, the other being Google Chat.
 It replaced the consumer-facing Google Duo on November 1, 2022, with the Duo mobile app being renamed Meet and the original Meet app set to be phased out.

-In the early months of the COVID-19 pandemic, Google announced Meet was to be made available to all users, not just Google Workspace users, in which it previously was.
+In the early months of the COVID-19 pandemic, Google announced Meet was to be made available to all users, not just Google Workspace users which it previously was.
 The use of Meet grew by a factor of 30 between January and April 2020, with 100 million users a day accessing Meet, compared to 200 million daily users for Zoom as of the last week of April 2020.